dvorakjt/modeled-forms-react/README.md

 A button which resets the state of the immediately surrounding FormContext and its fields.
 It can be styled with `className` and/or `style` and also accepts a `disabled` prop.

+#### OmittableContext

+This component takes a `fieldName` and is used to wrap child components.
+If the field (or dual field or nested form) corresponding to the provided `fieldName` is currently omitted, the component returns null.
+Otherwise, it returns its children wrapped in a jsx fragment.

 ## Accessibility
 In addition to basic steps like assigning a name property to inputs, associating labels with inputs using htmlFor, etc, each input receives an aria-describedby attribute with a list of ids of messages associated with that field.
 These will be read by screen readers provided the FieldMessages component is used.
 Containers around these messages have aria-live set to polite.